Modelling multivariate extreme value distributions via Markov trees: Model definition and properties

-\begin{corollary} The Markov tree $\bm{Y}$ in Definition~\ref{def:Y} is in the domain of attraction of a simple $d$-variate extreme value distribution $G_{M}$ with dependence structure linked to the tree $\tree$.
+\begin{corollary} The Markov tree $\bm{Y}$ in Definition~\ref{def:Y} is in the domain of attraction of a simple $d$-variate max-stable distribution $G_{M}$ with dependence structure linked to the tree $\tree$.
 More precisely, for $\bm{x}=(x_{v},v\in V) \in (0, \infty]^d$, we have

 with stable tail dependence function $\ell^M$ given by the right-hand side in \eqref{eq:stdf_G}. \end{corollary}